Why Do I Have To Clean The Beer Glasses?

 Does this ever happen to you?

 If nobody is watching they stir it with a straw.
-The Service Swirl is what we named it.
+The Service Swirl is what we call that.

-If the Manager is around, they ask you to top it up.
+If the Manager is close by, they ask you to top it up.
 To add in an extra two-ounces of beer (about 35 cents worth).

 Stirring it with a straw or adding in free beer does not clean the glass.
 For that you need a special beer glass cleaning kit.